Improving our Environmental Performance on an Ongoing Basis

-In keeping with our decentralized culture, ITW divisions are directly responsible for managing their own performance and implementing the most impactful improvement opportunities for their unique operations.
+True to our decentralized culture, we follow a division-led approach for managing and improving environmental performance.
+With support from ITW’s senior management, each division is directly responsible for implementing the most impactful environmental performance improvement opportunities for their unique operations.
 As we evaluate and strive to improve our environmental performance, we take a three-pronged approach:

 - Reporting voluntarily to organizations such as CDP.
-CDP (formerly the Carbon Disclosure Project) is an independent, nonprofit organization working to encourage the disclosure of global emissions and water usage by businesses and cities.
-In 2017, ITW continued its voluntary participation in CDP’s investor and water questionnaires.
+We voluntarily participate in a number of surveys related to our environmental performance.
+For example, ITW continued its voluntary participation in CDP’s climate change and water questionnaires in 2018, and in 2018 we made these submissions public to increase our transparency in reporting.
 As a result, we have continued to increase our understanding of the effects of carbon emissions and water withdrawals, which are being used to inform ITW’s strategy for reducing environmental impact.
-Going forward, we will also make public the data disclosed to CDP.
+View our survey responses here.

 - Implementing policies that guide our activity.
-Each ITW division is responsible for complying with the ITW Environmental and Safety Policy and the ITW Sustainability Policy.
+Each ITW division is responsible for complying with the ITW Environmental & Sustainability Policy.
 Everyone in the organization has a responsibility to preserve and protect the environment, conduct operations in a safe manner and recognize the potential impacts of our operations.

 In addition, many of our businesses pursue third-party certifications as part of ITW’s ongoing drive for overall operational excellence.
-The well-respected International Organization for Standardization (ISO) develops standards and criteria for effective environmental management systems, and we are proud of our facilities that have taken the step to become certified.
-For example, at the end of 2017, 68 sites, accounting for approximately 18 percent of ITW’s sites globally, had ISO 14001 certification for environmental management.
+The well-respected International Organization for Standardization (ISO) develops standards and criteria for effective environmental management systems, and many of our facilities have taken the step to become certified.
+At the end of 2018, 87 sites, accounting for approximately 20 percent of ITW’s manufacturing sites globally, had ISO 14001 certification for environmental management.